UMAprotocol/UMIPs/UMIPs/umip-179.md

 4. Each resulting `RequestedV3SlowFill` event shall be matched against a corresponding `V3FundsDeposited` event on the origin SpokePool.
 Any events that cannot be matched shall be dropped.
 6. The resulting set of matched and validated `RequestedV3SlowFill` events shall be included as SlowFills in the subsequent RootBundle.

-## Computing Slow Fill payment amounts
+## Computing Slow Fill output amounts
 `V3FundsDeposited` `outputAmount` values specify the exact amount to be received by the `recipient`, and therefore exclude any relayer or LP fees paid.
 In the event of a Slow Fill, the relayer portion of the implicit fee is effectively nulled.
-Therefore, the outputAmount shall be increased by the amount corresponding
+Therefore, SlowFill `outputAmount` shall be increased by the amount corresponding the `relayerFeePct`.
+This can be identified as follows: `updatedOutputAmount = inputAmount * (1 - realizedLpFeePct), where `realizedLpFeePct` is computed at the deposit `quoteTimestamp` between `originChainId` and `destinationChainId`.

-### Identifying SpokePool Contracts
+## Identifying SpokePool Contracts
 The current SpokePool address for a specific chain is available by querying `HubPool.crossChainContracts()`.
 The chainId must be specified in the query.
 In case of SpokePool migations, historical SpokePool addresses can be identified by scraping HubPool `CrossChainContractsSet` events.

 ## Matching SpokePool & HubPool tokens